 This year's annual meeting brought us sunny skies and a stellar turnout.
 While enjoying the live music, a glass of wine in hand, there was plenty of time to meet new people, and catch up with old friends.

-This year we will have a panel of speakers discussing "Groundwater on Vinalhaven."
-George Kendrick, Josh Bowe, and Rick Knowleton will each offer their field of expertise to the topic.
+This year we had a panel of speakers discussing "Groundwater on Vinalhaven."
+George Kendrick, Josh Bowe, and Rick Knowleton each offered their field of expertise to the topic.

 Vinalhaven resident George Kendrick is a certified professional geologist and environmental scientist with more than 30 years of experience in planning, sustainable development, and scientific field studies.
 Formerly a senior principal at the international firm Stantec Consulting, where he directed the firm’s technical support for energy projects and environmental assessments, he currently conducts geological studies and planning support for communities and organizations as a private consultant based on Vinalhaven.
 He has led numerous geology field trips for VLT over the years, and also periodically works with the Vinalhaven School to help introduce geology and geohydrology to students.
 George has field experience throughout North America, Europe, the Pacific Rim, and Central America.